prateek147/prateek147.github.io/source/_posts/2014-01-17-ios-application-security-part-29-insecure-or-broken-cryptography.markdown

 <img src="/images/posts/ios29/3.png" width="399" height="353" alt="3">

-<p>If you have successfully run the application using Xcode, it will install the application in the IOS simulator.
+<p>If you have successfully run the application using Xcode, it will install the application in the iOS simulator.
 Now our task is to find the location of the application binary on our system so we can provide it to Hopper.
 If you run an application in Xcode, it will generate an application directory inside the folder <i>/Users/$username/Library/Application Support/iPhone Simulator/$ios version of simulator/Applications/</i>.
 In my case, the location is <i>/Users/Prateek/Library/Application Support/iPhone Simulator 7.0.3/Applications/</i>.
 Once you are in this directory, you have to find your application folder.
 Using the command ls -al will give you the created date of these folders.
 The latest one would be our application.</p>

 <img src="/images/posts/ios29/4.png" width="907" height="346" alt="4">